 Once we were happy with the results, we took the Ujima bakes to local school fêtes and set up a stand in the local shopping centre for people to try.
 In fact, wherever we went we pulled a loaf out and asked people to taste it.
 The response was overwhelmingly positive.
 It seems that people were sick and tired of the same old factory loaf, and found this healthy Real Bread much more tasty and filling.

 At the end of my second, three-week visit, we had a contract established with a local school for 100 loaves a week and had some people arranging deliveries.
 The next step is for the team to secure a bakery shop in the town and once thatís up and running, it'll be time to start training in croissants...

 Originally published in True Loaf magazine issue 23, April 2015.

-In 2019, Ben Mackinnon became a Real Bread Campaign ambassador
+Ben Mackinnon was a Real Bread Campaign ambassador from 2019 to 2021.

 Real Bread Campaign: The Real Bread Campaign finds and shares ways to make bread better for us, better for our communities and better for the planet.
 Whether your interest is local food, community-focussed small enterprises, honest labelling, therapeutic baking, or simply tasty toast, everyone is invited to become a Campaign supporter.

 Your donation will help support the spread of baking skills and access to real bread.